ikjordan/picozx81/README.md

 + The Waveshare Pico-ResTouch-LCD-2.8 board has a touch controller, but the emulator does not support its use
 ### Olimex RP2040-PICO-PC
 + The Olimex RP2040-PICO-PC board does not supply 5v to DVI pin 18.
 This may result in the board not being detected by some TVs.
 If necessary short the SJ1 connector so 5V is supplied
 + If SJ1 is shorted the board may be back powered by some TVs.
 This can cause the board to not start correctly.
-If this happens either connect the power before attaching the HDMI cable, or press the reset button on the board
+If this happens either connect the power before attaching the HDMI cable, or press the reset button on the board.
+It may be possible to avoid back powering by connecting a diode across the SJ1 connections, rather than shorting them

 ### Cytron Maker
 + The Cytron Maker Pi Pico has an onboard piezo buzzer.
 The audio quality is poor, but it can be used instead of speakers.
 If the buzzer is enabled (using the switch on the maker board) ensure that ACB Stereo is disabled